 Redhat / CentOS / Debian Linux, Citrix XenServer, IPMI , LAMP (Linux, Apache, MySQL, PHP), writing automated scripts using Perl and Bash, regular expressions, MySQL (setup, tuning, config, programming, repair), mysqldump / mysqladmin scripting, network scripts, subnets, DHCP, static IPs, hostname, resolve, bind, reverse / DNS, openVPN, Plesk and cPanel web control panels, iptables / fail2ban / APF firewalls, SSH secure shell, md5sum, apache (setup, configuration, virtual hosts, url rewriting), CSS, HTML, openSSL, SSL certificates, rsync, logrotate, grep, find, sed, crontab, qmail, postfix, dovecot, cyrus SASL, imap, pop3, DKIM / SPF (email), PHP (configuration, tuning, some programming), phpList, phpMyAdmin, rsync, make / rpm, yum, cpan, usermod, xargs, mount, grub, ps, top, chmod, chown, chkconfig, sudo/ers, nice, and much more.

-I wrote a script that takes a virtual machine clone of the main server and automatically reconfigures it for use on another IP address, thus making it useable for developmental purposes, such as disaster recovery planning or modifying network infrastructure.
-The automated systems script first performs sanity checks to ensure it is not running on a production server; if not, the user is asked to proceed.
-The script then modifies all server's internal settings; when complete, the server is ready for use on a separate virtual private network and/or designated IP.
+I wrote an automated systems script that takes a virtual machine clone of the main server and automatically reconfigures it for use on another IP address, thus making it usable for developmental purposes.
+The script analyzes server configuration files, then modifies settings; when complete, the server is runs on a separate virtual private network.
 The script also drops (erases) sensitive MySQL databases so it is ready for use by third party developers if needed.

 I wrote an automated systems script to manage database repair for all MySQL databases on the server, including: force recovery, mysqlcheck, mysqldump.
-The script first safely takes the database offline, tests database export integrity, then moves and recreates the MySQL directory with permissions.
-All databases, users and credentials are recreated to specification; data is then re-imported; privileges refreshed, then network services and database services are restarted.
+The script first safely takes the database offline, tests database integrity, then recreates the MySQL directory with permissions.
+All databases, users and credentials are recreated to spec; data is then re-imported; privileges refreshed, then network services and database services are restarted.

 A botnet of 40,000+ malware infected computers attacked the server simultaneously through the network, resulting in significantly increased server load and lag time.
 I studied network log files and programmed a custom solution using Fail2ban (Python regex scripts) in order to mitigate the attack, effectively creating a reactive firewall to ban abusive IP addresses.
 Offending traffic was blocked and server load was immediately reduced.